e5LA/kotlin-code-collection/README.md

 # Kotlin Code Collection

-This project is a collection of practical, **idiomatic Kotlin code**, including utilities, real-world recipes, algorithms, and design patterns.
+This project is a collection of practical, **idiomatic Kotlin code**, including utilities, real-world code snippets, algorithms, and design patterns.

 The goal is to keep everything clean, understandable, and useful.
 This repo uses the **latest stable version of Kotlin**, and embraces the language’s modern features.